Go down to the beach the coming Sunday and it won’t just be salt and moisture in the air!

 For example, if you’re planning a romantic beachside meal, you might want to bring along an extra large beach blanket to protect the two of you from sand, as well as beach wine glasses and holders for that bottle of red you plan on bringing with you.

 And of course, you can’t forget the essentials...

-Romantic date or otherwise, it’s essential that you bring the best beach umbrella you can find, sunglasses to shield your eyes and high-quality sunscreen like Cocooil to protect your skin (the last thing you want is a nasy sunburn after your date).
+Romantic date or otherwise, it’s essential that you bring a matador droplet wet bag, a french umbrella you can find, sunglasses to shield your eyes and high-quality sunscreen like Cocooil to protect your skin (the last thing you want is a nasy sunburn after your date).

 What is good picnic food for a date?

 Beach picnics are one of the most popular ways couples choose to celebrate Valentine’s Day while at the beach.